Add Songs complete with different Arrangements and Keys.

 Add a Song

-From the Songs page, click add a new song.
+From the Songs page, click Add a Song.

 You must be at least an Editor to add songs.

-Once you've entered all the information, click Accept to be taken to the song page.
+Once you've entered all the information, click Submit to be taken to the song page.

 Add and Edit Arrangements